-This an overview of frequent questions that I am asked daily in my office at Montarbo Skincare.
-I hope that you find this information helpful.
+This an overview of frequent questions we're asked about chemical peels.
+Wew hope that you find this information helpful.

 One of the most important steps you can take when deciding which chemical peel is right for you is to investigate all of your options and make an informed decision.